zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data.md

 This is supported in the .NET API via overloads that accept a collection of `SdsStreamPropertyOverride` objects, and in the REST API via HTTP POST calls with a request body containing a collection of `SdsStreamPropertyOverride` objects.
 See [API calls for reading data](xref:sdsReadingDataApi) for more information.

 All unit conversions are POST HTTP requests.
-The unit conversion transfromation URI is as follows:
+The unit conversion transformation URI is as follows:

         POST api/v1-preview/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/{streamId}/Data/Transform